 Fortunately, I had racked up quite a few skills, but they still weren’t tested in the workplace and thus not particularly reliable.

 Fortunately, the younger you are, the more you’re hired for potential rather than factual value.
 As long as you have the right mindset and want to work and learn, you’ll find a good job, a great one, even.

 My mistake (and probably yours too)

 I thought the job description itself and the company were the ones that would make the difference.
 Not me.
 I would simply be there to enlighten them with my extensive background, myriad of skills, and years of experience.

-Like I mentioned in the How to find the perfect job article, you have to start.
+Like I mentioned in How to find the perfect job, you have to start.
 You can do all the talking you fancy, if you don’t take action against all that wrongful beast you’re complaining about, you’re adding to the problem.

 To make the difference I wanted, I had to start.
 I no longer could blame my country, other companies, other people, the stigma, politics, policies.